 Furthermore, we extend the application of DHC-GEP to discover the unknown constitutive relations for non-equilibrium flows, including one-dimensional shock wave and rarefied Poiseuille flow.
 The conventional governing equations for fluid flows are the Navier-Stokes-Fourier (NSF) equations, which are derived based on the conservation of mass, momentum and energy, as well as the empirical assumptions of linear constitutive relations for the viscous stress and heat flux.
-Note that in strong non-equilibrium flows, these linear constitutive relations would break down and thus NSF equations are no longer applicable.
-Although high-order constitutive relations could be derived based on kinetic theory \citep{chapman1990mathematical}, such as Burnett equations \citep{burnett1936distribution}, the applicability of them is still very limited.
+Note that in strong non-equilibrium flows, these linear constitutive relations breakdown, and thus NSF equations are no longer applicable.
+Although high-order constitutive relations can be derived based on kinetic theory \citep{chapman1990mathematical}, such as Burnett equations \citep{burnett1936distribution}, their applicability is still very limited.
 Instead, our data-driven strategy is to derive the unknown constitutive relations from the data generated with molecular simulations.
 A general flowchart is shown in figure \ref{fig1}.
-Considering that constitutive relations describe the local transport mechanisms of momentum and energy, we regard local non-equilibrium parameters as key factors, and elaborately select the imported variables to satisfy the Galilean invariance \citep{han2019uniformly,huang2021learning}.
-The derived equations are more accurate in a wide range of Knudsen number and Mach number, including both interpolation and extrapolation to some extent.
-Besides, they are stable and satisfy the second law of thermodynamics.
+Considering that constitutive relations describe the local transport mechanisms of momentum and energy, we regard local non-equilibrium parameters as key factors, and meticulously select the imported variables to satisfy the Galilean invariance \citep{han2019uniformly,huang2021learning}.
+Besides, the constraint of the second law of thermodynamics is embedded by adding an additional loss term, which is related to entropy production, to the loss function.
+The derived equations are more accurate than conventional Burnett equations over a wide range of Knudsen number and Mach number.

 The remainder of this paper is organized as follows.
 In §\,\ref{sec:DSMC}, we briefly introduce the molecular simulation method, i.e., the direct simulation Monte Carlo (DSMC) method.
 In §\,\ref{sec:DHC-GEP}, the DHC-GEP method is introduced in detail.
 In §\,\ref{sec:DOB}, we demonstrate the improved performance of DHC-GEP on two benchmark studies.
 Then, in §\,\ref{sec:AODUCR}, we extend its applications to discovering unknown constitutive relations for two non-equilibrium flows.
 Conclusions and discussions are drawn in §\,\ref{sec:CAD}.